 While Mu's build and runtime environment is fairly independent of mainstream software, it still relies on a host machine for the development environment.
 Tools like the emulator and trace browser require C++, as does getting error messages during development.
-Over time these features will be reimplemented in Mu, along with much else.
-Lots more will hopefully be jettisoned indefinitely.
-We are willing to avoid expensive high-level features in our quest for convivial tools.
+Over time these tools will be reimplemented in Mu.